 I’m planning to use carbon calculator tools, like this one from Sustainable Travel International, to muddle my way through the measurement phase.

 And of course, I’ll share details of how it’s going here on the blog and on my Instagram.
-(That’s Step Two of the Declaration’s requirements – communicate.)
+(That’s Step Two of the requirements for Tourism Declares A Climate Emergency – communicate.)

 Once I know what I’m looking at, it’ll be time to act.

-AKA decide what I can change to actually reduce my emissions.
-AKA figure out what the hell I can do without dropping everything.
+I’ll need to take a good, hard look at what I can change to actually reduce my emissions – without giving up travel.
 (That’s Step Three – CUT EMISSIONS.)

 Hopefully, it won’t be too painful.

-They can have my one hamburger every six months if I can keep my twice-a-year flights to Italy?
+They can have my one hamburger every six months if I can keep my twice-a-year flights to Europe?

 I’m already bargaining, which I’m pretty sure is an act of desperation, and somehow I don’t think it’ll be that easy.